GabrielMartinsAlves/GabrielMartinsAlves/README.md

 </br>

-I am a highly motivated and dedicated systems development technician, passionate about technology and development.
-I have experience in creating mobile applications, web applications, and websites.
-I am capable of both web and mobile development.
-I possess important skills for professional success, including proactivity, curiosity, commitment, empathy, responsibility, and good writing and reading skills.
-In addition to certified courses, I have also taken many others without certification.
-I am confident that I can contribute with my technical background and interpersonal skills to develop innovative and efficient solutions for the challenges of the industry.
-I am excited to apply my knowledge and advance in my career.
+I am a student of Computer Engineering at the Institute of Technology and Leadership.
+Driven by my passion for technology and education, I constantly seek to expand my knowledge in areas such as Project Management, Software Architecture, Business, Mathematics, and User-Centered Design.
+I am engaged in PBL projects, where I apply theoretical skills to solve real-world problems at Inteli.
+My goal goes beyond personal success; I aspire to be a global change agent, promoting equal access to education and information.
+I aim to reach leadership positions in the tech industry, using my influence to advocate for the cause of accessible technology and to broaden the impact of my initiatives.

 <img width="100%" src="https://capsule-render.vercel.app/api?type=waving&color=FB5012&height=100&section=footer" />